aregtech/areg-sdk/README.md

 connection.address.tcpip    = 127.0.0.1	# the address of mcrouter host
 connection.port.tcpip       = 8181      # the connection port of mcrouter
 ```
 The multicast router forms the network and can run on any device.
-For example, in case of M2M communication, it can run on a gateway, in case of IPC it can run on the same machine.
-In case of multithreading application development there is no need to configure `router.init` and run _mcrouter_.
+For example, in case of M2M communication, it can run on a gateway, in case of IPC, it can run on the same machine.
+In case of multithreading application development, there is no need to configure `router.init` and run _mcrouter_.

 #### Logging service